drughub-official-official/drughub-official/README.md

-Update:  Saturday 23 August 2025
+Update:  12 September 2025 link is back online and functioning